TIBCOSoftware/snappydata/README.md

 ### Interacting with SnappyData

-> We assume some familiarity with [core Spark, Spark SQL and Spark Streaming concepts](http://spark.apache.org/docs/latest/).
+> For the section on the Spark API, we assume some familiarity with [core Spark, Spark SQL and Spark Streaming concepts](http://spark.apache.org/docs/latest/).
 > And, you can try out the Spark [Quick Start](http://spark.apache.org/docs/latest/quick-start.html).
 All the commands and programs
 > listed in the Spark guides will work in SnappyData also.
+For the section on SQL, no Spark knowledge is necessary.

 To interact with SnappyData, we provide interfaces for developers familiar with Spark programming as well as SQL.
-JDBC can be used to connect to SnappyData cluster and interact using SQL.
-On the other hand, users comfortable with Spark programming paradigm can write jobs to interact with SnappyData.
-Jobs can be like a self contained Spark application or can share state with other jobs using SnappyData store.
+JDBC can be used to connect to the SnappyData cluster and interact using SQL.
+On the other hand, users comfortable with the Spark programming paradigm can write jobs to interact with SnappyData.
+Jobs can be like a self contained Spark application or can share state with other jobs using the SnappyData store.

 Unlike Apache Spark, which is primarily a computational engine, the SnappyData cluster holds mutable database state in its JVMs and requires all submitted Spark jobs/queries to share the same state (of course, with schema isolation and security as expected in a database).
 This required extending Spark in two fundamental ways.

 1. __Long running executors__: Executors are running within the SnappyData store JVMs and form a p2p cluster.
 Unlike Spark, the application Job is decoupled from the executors - submission of a job does not trigger launching of new executors.
 2. __Driver runs in HA configuration__: Assignment of tasks to these executors are managed by the Spark Driver.
 When a driver fails, this can result in the executors getting shutdown, taking down all cached state with it.
 Instead, we leverage the [Spark JobServer](https://github.com/spark-jobserver/spark-jobserver) to manage Jobs and queries within a "lead" node.
 Multiple such leads can be started and provide HA (they automatically participate in the SnappyData cluster enabling HA).
-Read [docs](docs) for details of the architecture.
+Read our [docs](docs) for details of the architecture.

-In this document, we showcase mostly the same set of features via Spark API or using SQL.
+In this document, we showcase mostly the same set of features via the Spark API or using SQL.
 If you are familiar with Scala and understand Spark concepts you may choose to skip the SQL part go directly to the Spark API section:

 [__Getting Started with Spark API__](#getting-started-with-spark-api).